bobgeis/js-space-rocks/considerations.md

 * Chrome dev tool extensions are useful and pretty.
 Overview of Chrome DevTools [here](https://developer.chrome.com/devtools).
 Some useful DevTool extensions: Immutable.js Object formatter [link](https://chrome.google.com/webstore/detail/immutablejs-object-format/hgldghadipiblonfkkicmgcbbijnpeog), and Redux DevTools [link](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

+* Redux doesn't like you queuing new actions from inside a reducer.
+Dispatching a state changing action from within a reducer might mean changing the state in the middle of a reducer call which could do weird things, but you'd expect there to be an easy way to pass back one or more actions to be handled immediately after the current one finishes.
+After all that is what Elm (one of the inspiriations for redux) does.
+There are a number of different ways of dealing with this.  [redux-thunk](https://github.com/gaearon/redux-thunk) seems popular, [redux-loop](https://github.com/redux-loop/redux-loop) seems closer to Elm.
+There's some other solutions offered, like redux-saga which is probably too much, and [this](https://lazamar.github.io/dispatching-from-inside-of-reducers/), but that isn't an npm package.

 ## TODO